DBCDK/Detached-CI-job-configurations/README.md

 # Detached-CI-job-configurations
 Contains jenkins job configurations for job that do not live in their own project.
-This could be cron like shell comands, and the like
+This could be cron like shell comands, and the like.